CatherineYCChen/ICME_Computing_Refresher_2025/miscellaneous.md

 This is not a complete list.
 Of course, the CS department in particular offers several other courses that may be of interest.

 ## Stack Overflow
 Have a programming-related question that can't be answered?
 You can likely find an answer here: https://stackoverflow.com, or ask a question yourself. https://math.stackexchange.com/ is a similar site for mathematics questions.

+## arXiv
+Most of you are probably familiar with this, but [arXiv](https://arxiv.org/) is an online archive for scientific research papers and preprints, with a particular emphasis on the mathematical and computational fields. ([biorXiv](https://www.biorxiv.org/) is a similar site more geared towards biological disciplines.)

+## LeetCode
+[LeetCode](https://leetcode.com) is a site for practicing coding problems, particularly interview-style questions.
+Very useful for those of you considering a career in tech.